 If you would like to discuss your situation in more detail or require individual support, make an appointment with our Project Co-ordinator, Donna Atherton, using the contact details below.

-Donna Atherton - Dementia Services Coordinator
+Donna Atherton - Project Coordinator

 We apologise for any inconvenience this may cause.
 If you have any difficulty you can contact: